Open in The Food App

 Ingredients

-Wheat Flour [Wheat Flour, Calcium Carbonate, Iron, Niacin, Thiamin], Water, Black Turtle Beans (10%), Borlotti Beans (10%), Medium Fat Soft Cheese (Milk), Lettuce, Mild Red Cheddar Cheese (With Colour: Beta Carotene) (Milk), Red Pepper, Tomato Paste, Rapeseed Oil, Palm Oil, Onion, Sugar, Herbs, Cornflour, Tomato Powder, White Wine Vinegar, Humectant (Glycerol), Raising Agents (Sodium Bicarbonate, Disodium Diphosphate), Spices, Spirit Vinegar, Salt, Red Chilli Purée, Tomato, Pasteurised Egg, Bell Pepper Powder, Acidity Regulator (Malic Acid), Potato Starch, Wheat Fibre, Pasteurised Egg Yolk, Concentrated Lemon Juice, Garlic Purée, Garlic Powder, Onion Powder, Black Pepper, Brown Mustard Seeds.
+Wheat Flour [Wheat Flour, Calcium, Folic Acid, Iron, Niacin, Thiamin], Water, Black Turtle Beans (11%), Borlotti Beans (11%), Medium Fat Soft Cheese (Milk), Lettuce, Mild Red Cheddar Cheese (With Colour: Beta Carotene) (Milk), Red Pepper, Tomato Paste, Rapeseed Oil, Palm Oil, Onion, Sugar, Herbs, Cornflour, Tomato Powder, White Wine Vinegar, Humectant (Glycerol), Spices, Salt, Raising Agents (Sodium Bicarbonate, Disodium Diphosphate), Spirit Vinegar, Red Chilli Purée, Tomato, Pasteurised Egg, Bell Pepper Powder, Potato Starch, Wheat Fibre, Pasteurised Egg Yolk, Acidity Regulator (Malic Acid), Concentrated Lemon Juice, Garlic Purée, Garlic Powder, Onion Powder, Black Pepper, Stabilisers (Locust Bean Gum, Xanthan Gum), Brown Mustard Seeds, Wheat Starch.

 Nutritional information